douglasgreen/outlines/computing/computer_programming/code_reviews.md

 5. Approval and Merge:

-    -   Once the code meets the necessary standards and all concerns are addressed, it\'s approved.
+    -   Once the code meets the necessary standards and all concerns are addressed, it's approved.
     -   The code is then merged into the codebase.

 #### Roles and Responsibilities